-HAMMER HAMMER
+HAMMER logo HAMMER

 Harnessing MLLMs via Cross-Modal Integration for Intention-Driven 3D Affordance Grounding